fvarnals/CV/README.md

 #### *Teamwork and Managing Relationships*
 - Formulated anonymous aggregated feedback for project work in order to address issues with teamwork skills and communication at Makers Academy.

-- Coordinated with CJO to organize a workshop to facilitate team relationships.

 - Six weeks of afternoon pair programming, followed by five weeks of team project work.

 - Ran workshops at Amazon to support my team with regards to catalogue work, to promote individual proficiency with regards to lower level tasks in order to improve operational efficiency.

-- Quarterly business reviews presented to both internal and external senior management, providing broad and comprehensive analysis to inform stakeholders of progress, strategy, and my performance.
+- Presented quarterly business review to both internal and external senior management, providing broad and comprehensive analysis to inform stakeholders of progress, strategy, and my performance.
 -----------------------------------------------------
 ## Education